sofpn/rprimer/README.md

 ### Step 2: `getOligos`

-`getOligos()` searches for oligos from the following constraints:
+`getOligos()` searches for oligos from an `RprimerProfile`-object.
+All oligos are shown in both majority and IUPAC format.
+The oligos are designed from the following constraints:

+  - `lengthPrimer` Primer length, defaults to `18:22`.
-  - `maxGapFrequency` Maximum gap frequency, defaults to `0.1`.
+  - `maxGapFrequencyPrimer` Maximum gap frequency for primers, defaults to `0.1`.
-  - `length` Oligo length, defaults to `18:22`.
-  - `maxDegeneracy` Maximum number of degenerate variants of each oligo, defaults to `4`.
+  - `maxDegeneracyPrimer` Maximum number of degenerate variants of each primer, defaults to `4`.
-  - `gcClamp` If oligos must have a GC-clamp (recommended for primers), defaults to `TRUE`.
+  - `gcClampPrimer` If primers must have a GC-clamp, defaults to `TRUE`.
-  - `avoid3endRuns` If oligos with more than two runs of the same nucleotide at the terminal 3’ end should be avodied (recommended for primers), defaults to `TRUE`.
+  - `avoid3endRunsPrimer` If primers with more than two runs of the same nucleotide at the terminal 3’ end should be avoided (recommended for primers), defaults to `TRUE`.
-  - `avoid5endG` If oligos with a G at the terminal 5’ end should be avoided (recommended for probes), defaults to `FALSE`.
-  - `minEndIdentity` Optional.
+  - `minEndIdentityPrimer` Optional.
 Minimum allowed identity at the 3’ end (i.e. the last five bases).
-E.g., if set to `1`, only oligos with complete target conservation at the 3’ end will be considered.
+E.g., if set to `1`, only primers with complete target conservation at the 3’ end will be considered.
-  - `gcRange` GC-content-range, defaults to `c(0.45, 0.55)`.
+  - `gcRangePrimer` GC-content-range for primers, defaults to `c(0.45, 0.55)`.
-  - `tmRange` Melting temperature (Tm) range, defaults to `c(50, 65)`.
+  - `tmRangePrimer` Melting temperature (Tm) range for primers, defaults to `c(55, 65)`.
 Tm is calculated using the nearest-neighbor method.
     See `?rprimer::getOligos` for a detailed description and references.
+  - `concPrimer` Primer concentration (for Tm calculation), defaults to `5e-07` M (500 nM)
+  - `probe` If probes should be desinged as well, defaults to `TRUE`.
+  - `lengthProbe` Probe length, defaults to `18:22`.
+  - `maxGapFrequencyProbe` Maximum gap frequency for probes, defaults to `0.1`.
+  - `maxDegeneracyProbe` Maximum number of degenerate variants of each probe, defaults to `4`.
+  - `avoid5endGProbe` If probes with a G at the terminal 5’ end should be avoided, defaults to `TRUE`.
+  - `gcRangeProbe` GC-content-range for probes, defaults to `c(0.45, 0.55)`.
+  - `tmRangeProbe` Melting temperature (Tm) range for probes, defaults to `c(55, 70)`.
-  - `concOligo` Oligo concentration (for Tm calculation), defaults to `5e-07` M (500 nM)
+  - `concProbe` Primer concentration (for Tm calculation), defaults to `5e-07` M (500 nM)
-  - `concNa` Sodium ion concentration (for Tm calculation), defaults to `0.05` M (50 mM).
+  - `concNa` Sodium ion concentration in the PCR reaction (for Tm calculation), defaults to `0.05` M (50 mM).
   - `showAllVariants` If sequence, GC-content and Tm should be presented for all variants of each oligo (in case of degenerate bases).`TRUE` (slower) or `FALSE` (faster), defaults to `TRUE`.